-Indicators: Health Care

-indicators.
-Treatin Care

-1. Is access to emergency healthcare for asylum seekers guaranteed in national legislation?

- Yes 🗌 No

-2. Do asylum seekers have adequate access to health care in practice?

-Yes Limited No

-3. Is specialised treatment for victims of torture or traumatised asylum seekers available in

-practice?
-I Yes I Limited No

-4. If material conditions are reduced or withdrawn, are asylum seekers still given access to health
+Indicators: Health Care 1 1.
+Is access to emergency healthcare for asylum seekers guaranteed in national legislation?
+2. Do asylum seekers have adequate access to health care in practice? ∑ Yes ☐ Limited ☐ No 3.
+Is specialised treatment for victims of torture or traumatised asylum seekers available in practice?
+4. If material conditions are reduced or withdrawn, are asylum seekers still given access to health care?

-care?
-Yes Limited No

-Spanish law foresees full access to the public health care system for all asylum seekers.104 Through this legal provision, they are entitled to the same level of health care as nationals and documented third-country nationals residing in Spain, including access to more specialised treatment for persons who have suffered torture, severe physical or psychological abuses or traumatising circumstances.
+Spanish law foresees full access to the public health care system for all asylum seekers.
+Through this legal provision, they are entitled to the same level of health care as nationals and third-country nationals legally residing in Spain, including access to more specialised treatment for persons who have suffered torture, severe physical or psychological abuses or traumatising circumstances.